behemoth-namph/auto-generate-games/local-b20de62e-b102-461c-94f0-17088f2768b2/docs/SPEC.md

-# Space Station Switch
+# Token Trail

 ## Meta

-**Game Name:** Space Station Switch
+**Game Name:** Token Trail
 **Game Type:** board
 **Player Mode:** player_vs_ai
 **Players:**
   **Human:** 1
   **Ai:** 1
-**Core Mechanic:** Airlock tokens must be routed to docking stations on an 8x8 grid.
-Players move a token to a neighboring empty cell by clicking, or drag along a straight line to an empty cell.
-The AI deploys a meteor token that temporarily blocks a cell to disrupt routes.
+**Core Mechanic:** A path-building puzzle on a 9x9 grid where players slide same-color tokens into adjacent empty spaces to connect their start area to a goal token; the AI may occasionally place a temporary wall to block paths.
 **Session Minutes:**
   - 5
-  - 15
+  - 20

 ## State